 What do visitors have to bring?
 All adults must have photo identification.
 A driver’s license or other state I.D. is best.

-How many visitors can a detainee have?
-A maximum of two adults and two children may visit a detainee at any one time.
+How many visitors can a person have?
+A maximum of two adults and two children may visit an individual in detention at any one time.
 This regulation is to be interpreted flexibly and subject to exceptions.

-Can detainees make phone calls?
-Detainees can make calls from the NWDC using a personal PIN number issued to them if they have money in their accounts.
+Can people in immigration detention make phone calls?
+They can make calls from the NWDC using a personal PIN number issued to them if they have money in their accounts.
 The rate for calls is 10 cents for local calls and 15 cents for long-distance calls.
-Detainees can also make collect calls.
-If you are having trouble receiving collect calls from the detainee, you should call 1-866-348-6231.
+They can also make collect calls.
+If you are having trouble receiving collect calls from the person in detention, you should call 1-866-348-6231.
 Certain calls, such as those to free legal services and consulates, are free.
 There are instructions for how to make free calls above the phones in each unit.
 NOTE: ICE and the NWDC reserve the right to record any phone calls made from or to the facility, except for attorney calls where the attorney has specifically requested the number be exempted from monitoring.

-Can I call a detainee?
-You can not call a detainee directly.
+Can I call a person in immigration detention?
+You can not call an individual in immigration detention directly.

-Can I leave a phone message for a detainee?
-In case of family or other emergencies, or to leave messages for a detainee, you can call 253-396-1611.
-Messages must be short and usually serve only to prompt the detainee to call you back.
+Can I leave a phone message for an individual in detention?
+In case of family or other emergencies, or to leave messages for an individual, you can call 253-396-1611.
+Messages must be short and usually serve only to prompt the person to call you back.
 Messages are delivered daily, between 3:30 p.m. and 4:00 p.m.
-You can also leave voicemail messages of up to three minutes in length for detainees by calling (888) 516-0115 for a $2.95 fee.
+You can also leave voicemail messages of up to three minutes in length for people in detention by calling (888) 516-0115 for a $2.95 fee.

-Can detainees send mail?
-Detainees can send mail at any time at their own expense.
-Detainees who are indigent can send up to three pieces of regular-size mail at the facility’s expense per week.
-Detainees can send up to three pieces of regular-size mail at the facility’s expense per week.
+Can individuals in detention send mail?
+They can send mail at any time at their own expense.
+Any individual in detention who is indigent can send up to three pieces of regular-size mail at the facility’s expense per week.

 Use the following address: